 In the agitator system, sucrose spheres (hard candy) are dissolved in a stirred tank of water, and the effects of agitator speed, impeller design, and the presence of baffles on the corresponding interfacial mass transfer are determined.
 The students develop mathematical models to relate the change in candy mass to pertinent mass transfer properties such as mass transfer coefficient, interfacial area, liquid-phase solute concentration, solute saturation limit, etc. They use these models to determine the values of the mass transfer coefficient during your experimental runs.
 Their final report also includes plots of mass transfer coefficient vs. time for each impeller and agitator speed.

-The distillation column is one of the most common liquid-liquid separation systems used in industry.
+The distillation column is one of the most common liquid-liquid separation systems used in chemical engineering industries.
 Distillation can be used to separate binary or multi-component mixtures.
 The students separate isopropanol from normal propanol in this two-story column.
 Students use the steady state data obtained to calculate the re-boiler and condenser duties.
 They plot the steady-state temperature profile in the column and estimate the corresponding composition profile in the column.
 They create a McCabe-Thiele diagram for this system and compare the theoretical number of trays needed for this separation to the actual number needed to estimate the overall tray efficiency.

 The double effect evaporator separates the feed stream into distilled and concentrated streams.
 The generated steam is used to further concentrate the liquid stream.
 The reuse of the steam gives the cost savings value to this technology.
 Students run the system batch and continuous modes.
 Students will perform mass and energy balances for the system based on the data they obtain.
 The students also develop a theoretical model of the system to compare the actual data to.